Solicitor/Associate - Commercial Litigation

 Craft a Strong Cover Letter: Write a compelling cover letter that showcases your passion for international arbitration and your understanding of the firm's focus areas.
 Mention specific experiences that align with the role's requirements.

 Highlight Language Proficiency: Since impeccable fluency in English is crucial, ensure you mention your language skills clearly.
-If you have proficiency in Polish, highlight this as an additional asset.
+If you have proficiency in Polish, be sure to include that as well, as it could set you apart from other candidates.

 Showcase Interpersonal Skills: In your application, provide examples of how your interpersonal skills have contributed to successful outcomes in past roles.
-This is important as the firm values strong communicators who can navigate complex disputes.
+This is important for a position that requires collaboration with teams across different locations.

 How to prepare for a job interview at Legalis Legal Recruitment